Practical uses for the modulo operator

 Final Words

 The WatchHogStories blog has another way of describing modulo which I really like.
-As Dotun, the author of the blog, says (with a slight modification):
+As Dotun, the author of the blog, says (with a slight modification):* a is zero or a positive number.

 * n is a positive number.